 But it had another, long-lasted effect on reality television in Australia: a stricter alcohol policy.

-Last April, Steph* (not her real name, for obvious reasons), a former Bachelor producer who worked on Tim Robards‘ season, told Fox FM that alcohol on set was strictly regulated.
+In 2018, Steph* (not her real name, for obvious reasons), a former Bachelor producer who worked on Tim Robards‘ season, told Fox FM that alcohol on set was strictly regulated.

 “They usually threaten that someone could turn up on set at any time, but it’s loosely two drinks [an hour],” she said, stressing that Australian television is very different to its American counterparts.